PACE-challenge/pacechallenge.org/2026/index.md

 - The evaluation of the solvers will be based on a set of 100 private instances that are similar to 100 publicly available test instances.

 ## Preliminary leaderboard on optil

-As in previous years, a preliminary leaderboard on [optil](https://optil.io) will be available.
+A preliminary leaderboard is available on [optil](https://optil.io).
+We strongly encourage all teams to submit their solvers.

 ### Zulip